 This study hypothesises that that Non-invasive, Interactive Neurostimulation Therapy will provide enhanced benefits for patients immediately post-operative following restoration and fixation of unstable bimalleolar ankle fractures.
-Interactive Neurostimulation, when used alongside standard post-operative care in the Active group will show reductions in pain and ocedema as well as an increase in range of motion (ROM) compared to the Sham group.
-Achieving such outcomes, can aid early rehabilitation and allow the patient to return to full function within an optimal time frame.
+Interactive Neurostimulation, when used alongside standard post-operative care in the Active group will show reductions in and an and order as well as an increase in range of motion (ROM) compared to the Share group.
+Achieving such outcomes, can aid early rehabilitation and allow the patient to return to full function within an opitmal time frame